 Concealed in the back corner of the third floor of Cocoon 2 is a veritable preschooler’s paradise.
 Bornelund’s Kid-o-kid recently celebrated its one year anniversary.
-It still looks like it was only opened in the last few weeks.
-The equipment is very well kept, pristine, bright, colourful and educational to boot.
-It isn’t particularly large, but it is very well laid out.
+It still looks like it just opened.
+The equipment is very well kept, pristine, bright and colourful.
+Furthermore, it is educational.
+Kidokid isn’t that large.
+However, it is very well laid out.
 There is a wonderful selection of fun and clever play areas to challenge a growing mind and body.
 Great entertainment for children younger than school going age guaranteed!

 This post contains external links to Amazon.co.jp under the Amazon affiliate program. **

-As a huge fan of Bornelund toys and a regular customer of their Maruhiro branch, I was so excited when I heard Kid-O-Kid was opening last year.
-I certainly wasn’t disappointed and I love bringing my two year old there even though it is an hour from our house.
-The atmosphere is soothing with a very relaxed ambiance and the equipment is diverse and ingenious (click on photo for description / details);
+I was so excited when I heard Kid-O-Kid was opening.
+I am a huge fan of Bornelund toys and a regular customer of their Maruhiro branch.
+We weren’t disappointed and I love bringing my two year old there even though it is an hour from our house.
+The atmosphere is soothing with a very relaxed ambiance.
+And the equipment is diverse and ingenious (click on photo for description / details);

 However, I haven’t brought my older children there, because there